Curry scores 40, Warriors rally past Mitchell, Cavs 106-101

 Klay Thompson struggled with his shot and went 3 of 13 for nine points for the Warriors.
 His 3 with 2:53 left made it 96-95.

+”I feel like we had a great game plan going up until the last three minutes, we didn’t execute it the way we wanted to,” Cleveland’s Caris LeVert said. ”When you’re playing the Warriors you want other guys to beat you but I think Steph had eight, nine points down the stretch in the last in the last 2-3 minutes.
+So we obviously can’t let that happen.”

 Golden State’s Draymond Green had 13 assists and 10 rebounds with two points.
-He was hit with a technical shortly before halftime and coach Steve Kerr also received a T.
+He was hit with a technical shortly before halftime and Kerr also received a T.

 Jordan Poole came off the bench to score 18 points for Golden State, which is still trying to find the right combinations to get in sync consistently.